Simon-Brandt/ShellArgparser/docs/comparison/runtime_comparison.md

 | `shflags_wrapper.sh` | 259.1 | 43.1 | 273.5 |
 <!-- </include> -->

 As you can see, and unsurprisingly, the runtimes of the compiled programs (`docopts`, `getopt`, and `getopts`) is far lower than that of the interpreted programs (`argparser` and `shflags`).
-Nonetheless, even the two Bash scripts achieve a runtime of less than 300&nbsp;ms each.
-Thereby, the median runtime of the Argparser is lower (and more repeatable) than that of shFlags, while offering far more features.
-This can be attributed to the design decision of using only Bash builtins within the Argparser, whereas shFlags forks into multiple subshells for external tools.
+Nonetheless, even the two Bash scripts achieve a runtime of less than 150 and 300&nbsp;ms each.
+Thereby, the median runtime of the Argparser is lower (and more repeatable) than that of shFlags, while the tool offers far more features.
+This can be attributed to the design decision of using only Bash builtins within the Argparser, whereas shFlags forks into multiple subshells for external programs.

 For usual scripts, the runtime overhead of the command-line parsing should be negligible, compared to the actual script's runtime, such that the various tools can be chosen by their set of features, and not their runtime.